SnapsApp/Touch-box/README.md

 =========

 Touch box is a jQuery plugin that brings resize &amp; drag features to iPad for DOM elements.
+(CSS is not required - Only for the demo)
 -

 Example: http://danniehansen.com/touch_box/ - (iPad)